CGCL-codes/DynamicTG/README.md

   com.google.guava:guava:28.1-jre
   com.typesafe:config:1.4.0
 ```
+We didn't use a build tool like maven or gradle to manage dependencies.
+Therefore, you can either use the IDE to manage these dependencies or download jar files directly.
 ### usage
 Currently we mainly implement two examples in the package `tg.dtg.main.examples`.
 You can run these examples with the command:
 ```bash